-If you are fond of books, the first place you will want to visit in Istanbul is the Used-book Bazaar (Sahaflar Çarşısı).
-Used-book Bazaar is a sanctuary amidst the noisy confusion of the Grand Bazaar.
+If you are fond of rare books and visiting a bibliopole, the first place you will want to visit in Turkey, especially in Istanbul is the Used-book Bazaar (Sahaflar Çarşısı).
+The Used-book Bazaar is a sanctuary amidst the noisy confusion of the Grand Bazaar.
 It will provide you with tranquility and has been the meeting place for bookworms for centuries, as today’s second-hand book trade is actually based on practices from the Ottoman Era.

 When did Bibliopole Start in Turkey?

 History of bibliopole in Turkey dates back to the 15th century of Ottoman.
 The bibliopoles were established in order to obtain the books that were needed by the students of madrasa in a more economical way, and continued to operate in the Grand Bazaar until the 1894 Istanbul earthquake.
 A bibliopole is defined as a place where precious books are sold, and it has certainly reflected that definition, as it has been used as the place where all kinds of used books have been sold throughout time.
 In fact, nowadays, it has become the preferred location for young people to visit in search of exam books.

 The first bibliopole in our country started its activities in 1460 with the end of the construction of the Grand Bazaar and continued as part of the Guild of Bibliopoles in Ottoman times.
 Different ranks in the Guild of Bibliopoles were determined and bibliopole occupations were performed over the apprenticeship, semi-skilled, and craftsmanship periods.
 Bibliopoles moved between the Sedefçiler Gate of the Grand Bazaar to the Beyazıt Mosque when the 1894 earthquake occurred.
 This region is still home to many bibliopoles.